 Our school provides a safe, caring, positive and stimulating environment, free from discrimination or bullying, promoting the physical, moral and social development of the individual child, where children can learn and develop happily.

-Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
+Sometimes, we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first.
 However, there may be a rare occasion when our concerns about your child may mean we have to consult other agencies even before we contact you.
-The procedures which we follow are laid down by the Local Children Safeguarding Board and we have a number of policies and procedures in place, that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy.
+The procedures which we follow are laid down by the Swindon Safeguarding Partnership and we have a number of policies and procedures in place, that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy.

 If you have any concerns/questions in relation to a child’s safety or wellbeing, please contact one of the Safeguarding Team:

 Mr Strange – Deputy Designated Safeguarding Lead (DDSL)

 Mrs Barkham – Deputy Designated Safeguarding Lead (DDSL)